 Best management practices to protect bees from pesticides

-Follow these precautions to help protect bees from pesticides:
+Follow these precautions to help protect bees from pesticide poisoning:

 - Identify what species of bees are present at the site and learn the specific ways to protect them.
 Alkali bees, bumble bees, honey bees, leafcutter bees, and other bees vary in their biology, susceptibility to pesticides, and effectiveness in pollinating a particular crop.
 Methods for protecting bees and promoting pollination can differ depending on the crop and bee species.

 - Read labels carefully before deciding which pesticide to apply and follow the product directions.
-Also know and comply with any applicable state and local regulations.
+Know and comply with any applicable state and local regulations.

-- During prebloom, do not use a pesticide with a long residual (extended residual toxicity or systemic pesticides).
+- During prebloom, do not use an insecticide or miticide (acaricide) with a long residual time (extended-residual toxicity) or with systemic (translocated) activity.
 Avoid pesticides with cautions on the label that read "highly toxic to bees," "toxic to bees," "residual times," or "extended residual toxicity."
-Residual toxicity to bees varies greatly between pesticide products, and can range from hours to a week or more.
+Residual toxicity to bees varies greatly between pesticide products and can range from hours to a week or more.

-- Avoid applying any pesticides to plants that are flowering, particularly insecticides.
-Also avoid pesticide drift to blooming plants.
+- Avoid applying any pesticides to plants that are flowering, particularly insecticides and miticides.
+Also avoid pesticide drift to nearby blooming plants, including weeds.